 Note that for small search delays this result does not generally depend on the distribution of residual lifetimes R_i or search times S_i , but only on their expected values.
-Figure 8 shows E[T] obtained in simulations in a system with 1000 nodes, k = 10, and four different distributions of search delay.
+Fig. 8 shows E[T]obtained in simulations in a system with 1,000 nodes, k = 10, and four different distributions of search delay.
 In each part (a)-(d) of the figure, the two curves correspond to exponential and Pareto lifetimes with mean 30 minutes (as before, the models are plotted as solid lines and simulations are drawn using isolated points).
 Notice in all four subfigures that the model tracks simulation results for over 7 orders of magnitude and that the expected isolation time is in fact not sensitive to the distribution of S_i .

-As in the passive model, the exponential distribution of lifetimes provides a lower bound on the performance of any Pareto system (since exponential $E[R_i]$ is always smaller than the corresponding Pareto $E[R_i]$).
+As in the passive model, the exponential distribution of lifetimes provides a lower bound on the performance of any Pareto system since exponential $E[R_i]$ are always smaller than the corresponding Pareto $E[R_i]$.
 Further observe that the main factor that determines E[T] is the ratio of $E[R_i]$ to $E[S_i]$ and not their individual values.
-Using this insight and Figure 8, we can conclude that in systems with 10 neighbors and expected search delay at least 5 times smaller than the mean lifetime, E[T] is at least one million times larger than the mean session length of an average user.
+Using this insight and Fig. 8, we can conclude that in systems with 10 neighbors and expected search delay at least 5 times smaller than the mean lifetime, E[T] is at least one million times larger than the mean session length of an average user.
 Furthermore, this result holds for exponential as well as Pareto distributions with arbitrary α .
-This is a significant improvement over the results of the passive model in Section 3.
+This is a significant improvement over the results of the passive model in Section III.

-4.3 Chord Example
+C. Example

-We now phrase the above framework in more practical terms and study the resilience of Chord as a function of node degree k.
+We next rephrase the results obtained in the previous subsection in more practical terms and study several examples that demonstrate the usage of model (18).
 For the sake of this example, suppose that each node relies on a keep-alive protocol with timeout δ .
-Then, the distribution of failure-detection delays is uniform in $[0, \delta]$ depending on when the neighbor died with respect to the nearest ping message.
-The actual search time to find a replacement may be determined by the average number of application-layer hops between each pair of users and the average Internet delay d between the overlay nodes in the system.
+Then the distribution of failure-detection delays is uniform in $[0, \delta]$ depending on when the neighbor died with respect to the nearest ping message.
+The actual search time d to find a replacement may be determined by the average number of application-layer hops between each pair of users, may depend on the bootstrap delay if a centralized server is used for neighbor replacement, or may be simply zero if users select backup neighbors from a local cache.
 Using the notation above, we have the following re-statement of the previous theorem.